citizens-guide-open-data/citizens-guide-open-data.github.io/guide/4-who-uses-open-data.md

 ## Open Data for Development

 One context where open data has had a big impact is in global development, known as “Open Development.”
 Recently, organizations like the World Bank have been making the data collected as part of the initiatives they fund freely available (The World Bank Group, 2016).
 Multi-stakeholder projects like Global Open Data for Agriculture and Nutrition (GODAN, n.d.), which focuses on food security— have emerged to support the processes of proactive sharing of data to meet development goals.
 Another initiative, Open Data for Development (OD4D), is solely focused on promoting open data through its implementation by a network of organizations around the world.

+In 2015, a World Bank report listed the benefits of open data for sustainable development.
+These included economic growth and job creation through job-matching platforms and foreign investment analysis; improved efficiency of public services by, for example, matching patients with healthcare or providing online education; increased government transparency and citizen participation through online access to contracts and other government documents; and better information sharing to help improve public transportation or better manage disaster relief.

+Interestingly, many of these benefits emphasize the opening of government data rather than businesses, and include little about direct environmental benefits.
+The true abilities of open data for sustainability can be hindered by the lack of calls for businesses, rather than governments and other non-profits, to make their data available for re-use.
+Nevertheless, many grass-roots projects using open data have been leading efforts toward a sustainable future.
+Some of these include the use of satellite images to map renewable sources of energy, cyclists monitoring urban air quality, or tracking deforestation using crowdsourcing.

 The United Nations 2015 Sustainable Development Goals (successor to the Millennium Development Goals) are a set of 17 goals and 169 related targets.
 Alongside the development of the goals themselves, the UN and World Bank have already identified key ways that [Open Data](http://blogs.worldbank.org/ic4d/sustainable-development-goals-and-open-data) will play a role in evaluating whether these goals are met.